|

 Given the choice between feeling

-good or suffering hardship and sacrifice, most persons today will choose
+good or suffering hardship and sacrifice, many persons today will choose

 the former.
 Even those who call themselves Christian want enjoyment and